Introduction to the research process covering philosophy, literature reviews and qualitative and quantitative research methods.

 Students who successfully complete this paper should be able to

-- Understand different research approaches, the nature of knowledge and the ways it is produced and interpreted
+- Understand different quantitative and qualitative research approaches, the nature of knowledge and the ways it is produced and interpreted

 - Follow the argument of academic papers published in peer-reviewed journals written for an academic audience, and critically appreciate the research methods used to support these arguments

-- Identify research managerial and research problems, justify research questions and develop research hypotheses
+- Identify managerial problems, justify research questions and develop research hypotheses

 - Design and conduct a piece of research adopting a quantitative/qualitative approach